nielsenjon/rincon-geoviz-docs/docs/source/getting_started.rst

 ------------------

 First things first, make sure your data is in a **.csv** format!
 We may handle other file formats in the future, but for now stick with .csv files.
+The csv data should be row-based, meaning each data point is one row (not column).

 For most tools GeoViz provides, you'll need (at least) columns representing:
 - Latitude (floats between -90 and 90)